VadLogan/csv-generator/README.md

 npm run generate:olympia-feed
  ```

-If you want to specify row amount to file you need to add ROW_AMOUT variable before execution line:
+If you want to specify row amount to file you need to add ROWS_AMOUT variable before execution line:
 ```
-ROW_AMOUT=10 npm run generate:olympia-feed
+ROWS_AMOUT=10 npm run generate:olympia-feed
 ```